Uncategorized

 Some of the recent happenings, which influenced me significantly, led me to think about gravity and love.
 While I cannot mention all those things in this blog, I should point out two.
 One is the last blog I wrote about the borders in Science and Nations (1).
 Many have discussed about the border between Science and Religion.
 Maybe, I should write Science and Humanity, because I see that most of the religions have not managed to promote love, which is often proclaimed as one of their goals.
 Another is a recent article published in the Journal Judgment and Decision Making titled On the reception and detection of pseudo-profound b—s— .
 (2)

 I am almost convinced that many would have compared gravity and love and I am writing this blog without doing a Google search on these words together or a search in science or philosophical Journals.
-So this is my views, not influenced by others as yet.
+So these are my views, not influenced by others as yet.
 I started thinking about this analogy when I saw the authoritative article on pseudo-profund b—s—.
 I am reproducing one statement from the abstract: “Across multiple studies, the propensity to judge b—s— statements as profound was associated with a variety of conceptually relevant variables (e.g., intuitive cognitive style, supernatural belief)”.
 Now you see why I thought of religion.
-This article appears to be an empirical study to understand why some people believe in statements that clearly appear to be ‘b—s—‘ to a Scientist or perhaps, a rationalist.
+Authors quote one sentence from a tweet by Deepak Chopra, a hugely popular influencer: “Attention and intention are the mechanics of manifestation”.
+This article appears to be an empirical study to understand why some people believe in statements like this, which clearly appear to be ‘b—s—‘ to a Scientist or perhaps, a rationalist.
 Such empirical studies are accepted as good scientific procedures!
 The authors point out that “Despite these seemingly commonplace observations, we know of no psychological research on b—s—.”
 Such justifications are important for a scientific investigation on any problem.

 Though all of us know gravity, we still do not know how gravity works.
 For example, if we have to take a mango (let me use a fruit that is native to where we live) from a tree, you can get a really long rod or tie together small rods with ropes, and tie a scythe at the end.
 Have a ladder or stool or go to the rooftop.
 Use this rod to reach the mango and cut it off from the branch by using the scythe.
 I have seen my father in law doing it in their house many times.
 Once the mango is cutoff from the branch, it falls down.
 Gravity has helped us now.
 Mango was bound to the branch physically and a scythe was used to cutoff the link.
 Why does the mango fall down and not stay where it was or go up, when it’s link is cutoff!
 Of course, we all know it is due to gravity now.